bcgov/MyGovBC-MSP/openshift/elk/README.md

    $ oc create -f openshift/elk/templates/elk.yaml
    ```
    After this step you will find an instant app template called *elk* available in the project
 2. create OpenShift instant app.
-You can do so by clicking *elk* template from *Add to Project* in web console or by running
+You can do so by clicking *elk* template from *Add to Project* in web console or, if you accept default values for all parameters, by running

    ```sh
    $ oc process elk|oc create -f-